Narinda Government High School

 Narinda Government High School (NGHS) is a secondary school in Gendaria Thana, Dhaka, Bangladesh.
 It was established in 1963.
 It offers Bangla medium education from Class One through Ten.
 It follows Bangladesh government's educational curriculum under Ministry of Education.
-The location of NGHS is at Vaghbat Saha Shankanidi Road behind Christian Graveyard near Goriah Moth (renowned Hindu Temple).
+The location of NGHS is at Vaghbat Saha Shankar Nidi Road behind Christian Graveyard near Goriah Moth (renowned Hindu Temple).